 Once students have thought about their experiences and have chosen a writing topic, they can use different methods to generate specific ideas about the topic.
 Some ideas are listed here.

 Idea File

 Have students keep idea files using index cards or notebooks.
-Whenever they think of possible writing topics, have them add the topics to their idea files for later repizza topics to their idea files for later reference.
+Whenever they think of possible writing topics, have them add the topics to their idea files for later reference.